BankIDNorge/bankid-app-activation-spi/bankid-app-api.md

 RA should then issue an OTPAdd against BankID ODS.
 Please see the BankID Core (COI) documentation for more information regarding the BankID HA2 mechanism.

-## BankID app API endpoints offered by BankID
-BankID offers an administration API allowing the bank issuing BankIDs to query if an end user has activated BankID app, and to enable/disable the app for a given end user.
-Security is provided by OpenID connect (OIDC) access tokens, issued by BankID OIDC.

 ## BankID RA SPI endpoints required by BankID
 In order for BankID to request BankID app to be added as an HA2-mechanism to an enduser's BankID, the bank must implement the SPI described here.